MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-onedrive-migration-step3.md

 - Step 6: [Start a Cross-tenant OneDrive migration](cross-tenant-onedrive-migration-step6.md)
 - Step 7: [Post migration steps](cross-tenant-onedrive-migration-step7.md)

-Before proceeding with your migration,  you'll need to verify the trust is complete.
-A status of *GoodToProceed*,  confirms that the trust is verified.
+Before proceeding with your migration,  you need to verify the trust is complete.
+A status of *GoodToProceed* confirms that the trust is verified.

 ## To verify trust has been established